 The Grange will be located between Halsey and Glisan streets in Wood Village, where the abandoned Multnomah Kennel Club operated a greyhound racetrack for nearly 50 years.

-But before ground can be broken, voters must approve two statewide Ballot Measures — 82 and 83 — in the November general election.
+But before ground can be broken, voters must approve two statewide Ballot Measures – 82 and 83 – in the November general election.
 One measure amends the Oregon Constitution to allow privately owned casinos to operate in the state.
 The companion measure gives specific approval to build a casino in Wood Village.
 If both measures pass statewide, voters in Wood Village still would have to approve it.
+In the meantime, players can visit this link if they want to engage in any online gambling in the comfort of their own homes.
+Apart from gambling, many party games like solitaire and bingo have gained popularity on the internet.
+With their rise in repute and focus on online game-play, many games like Solitaire Cash have grown to become famous.
+However, it is important that players opting into these games look at reviews (such as the Solitaire Cash review) to make an informed decision.

 At the LOU signing, developers emphasized that the complex will use only private money with no public subsidies, and will be operated by an Oregon company that pays all state and local taxes.
 They pledged also to recruit and prioritize Oregon companies for the materials, supplies, and labor to build and operate it.